 Trusts

 Trusts offer flexibility and protection, allowing you to control how and when your assets are distributed.
-Revocable trusts will enable you to make changes during your lifetime, while irrevocable trusts provide tax benefits and asset protection.
+Revocable trusts let you make changes during your lifetime, while irrevocable trusts can offer tax benefits and asset protection.

 Powers of Attorney